 Laurie Moloney is a Certified Academic Language Therapist registered nationally with the Academic Language Therapy Association.
 She is also past-president of the DC Capital Area

 Branch of the International Dyslexia Association (DCIDA); co-leader of Decoding Dyslexia DC;

 and was the instructor for the Beloved Community Literacy Project, an initiative of the University of

 Maryland's African American Studies Department.
 She is the recipient of The Judge

-Alexander Williams, Jr. Center for Education, Justice, and Ethics 2019 Education Award.
+Alexander Williams, Jr. Center for Education, Justice, and Ethics 2019 Education Award and EdReformNow's Inaugural 2022 Equity Champion Award.

 Ms. Moloney began her training in 1989 - first at the Tri-Services/National Institute of